 The film opens with a CIA operative,who is never named and is simply called the “Protagonist” (well-played by John David Washington), who is trying to extract an exposed spy and an object in his possession from an opera house in Kiev, that has been taken over by a group of terrorists.
 During the ensuing struggle with the terrorists, the Protagonist notices a strange phenomenon when he is rescued from being shot by someone who appears to be moving and shooting in reverse.

-The Protagonist escapes with his target, but it goes awry they're caught and tortured by a different group of unnamed terrorists.
+The Protagonist escapes with his target, but the plan goes awry when they're caught and tortured by a different group of terrorists.
 When he sees a chance, he takes a suicide pill and apparently dies.
 He later wakes up in a hospital bed and is told that the pill was a fake, and that the whole operation was a test to determine his willingness to fight and die for a cause greater than himself.
-He is then informed about and asked to join an ultra-secret group called Tenet that not only works throughout the world but also throughout time itself.
+He is then informed about and asked to join an ultra-secret group called 'Tenet" that not only works all over the world but throughout time itself.
 He agrees to join and is taken to a clandestine location where he learns about the reality of the world that undergirds the rest of the movie, the concept of “Time Inversion”.

 The Protagonist learns that at some point in the future scientists have discovered a way to reverse the entropy of an object.
 This means that not only does an “inverted” object movie backwards in time, but its existence or state of being moves in reverse as well.
 Thus, in addition to bullets moving backwards or car accidents happening in reverse, explosions will reverse their process and get colder and people in inverted time must use an oxygen mask because the breathing process acts in reverse as well.

-Later, he learns that at another point in the future a scientist created a weapon called the “Algorithm” that utilized the time inversion process and was capable of reversing the entropy of all of creation.
-Realizing that she had created a doomsday device, the scientist broke the Algorithm into nine different pieces and hid them by sending them back in time, before committing suicide.
+Later, he learns that in the same future that time inversion is discovered, a scientist creates a weapon called the “Algorithm” that utilizes the process and will be capable of reversing the entropy of all of creation.
+Realizing that she has created a doomsday device, the scientist broke the Algorithm into nine different pieces and hid them by sending them back in time, before committing suicide so that she would not be asked to create another one.
 However, the world of the future has turned into some sort of hellscape because of (you guessed it) climate change, and so a group of people in the future decided to send a series of time capsules back to the past.
 Inside the capsules were the locations of all the pieces to the Algorithm, as well as resources (gold bars) and instructions on how to build a time inversion machine and assemble the entropy weapon.
-Their goal is to change their present by setting off the Algorithm in the past, even if it risks destroying the whole world, since they feel that even utter destruction is better than living in their current state of affairs.
+Their goal is to change their present by setting off the Algorithm in the past, even if it risks destroying the whole world, since they feel that even a chance of a different future is better than living in their current state of affairs.

 These capsules were found by a Russian oligarch named Andrei Sator (decently played by Kenneth Branaugh), who has spent years locating and assembling the parts to the Algorithm.
 Sator, who found the first time capsule in his native Russia while cleaning up after an underground nuclear test, is dying from the radiation he was exposed to in his youth.
-His plan is to commit suicide, but like the “Joker” in Nolan’s Dark Knight Rises, he plans to use the entropy weapon to play the part of a kind of Shiva-type demi-god and “watch the world burn” upon his death.
+His plan is to commit suicide and, like the “Joker” in Nolan’s Dark Knight, he plans to use the entropy weapon to play the part of a kind of Shiva-type demi-god and “watch the world burn” upon his death.

 This ostensibly is the reason why the Protagonist was recruited by the Tenet organization, and along with his young sidekick named Neil (played by Robert Pattinson), the two track down Sator and attempt to stop him from activating the device.
 All of this culminates is a truly spectacular and utterly mind-boggling time pincher movement in the final battle scene, which involves Tenet using two assault teams to deactivate the device.
 The “Red Team”, with the Protagonist, moves in normal time, while the “Blue Team” moves backwards in time ten minutes (there's that palindrome again with "ten") before the Red Team so as to relay tactical info about how the battle “went” to them.
 Trust me on this one, you will be watching this battle scene more than once.